 Virtually all modern fitness trackers and running watches can record heart rate, but not all are accurate.
 Results between monitors can vary hugely, and poor quality devices can report sudden peaks and troughs when none were expected.

 There are two main types of heart rate monitor to consider.
 Chest strap monitors measure small electrical impulses created as your heart beats.
 They are more accurate than wrist-worn devices as the signal isn't affected by movement of your arms.
 They also respond to changes in heart rate much more quickly, which is extremely useful for interval training.
 However, not everyone finds them comfortable – not least because they need some sweat to establish a good contact with your skin.

 The other way of measuring heart rate uses an optical sensor, which shines a light onto your skin and measures changes to the light that's reflected back from your skin.
 This method is less accurate, but more convenient.
-It's up to you to decide which you prefer, but here we've tested and ranked the best heart rate monitors to make your life easier.
+It's up to you to decide which you prefer, and we've picked out the very best of both for you here.

 Chest straps are the gold standard, and the Garmin HRM-Pro is our number one choice for the best heart rate monitor.
 Its reports are accurate and responsive, and in our tests we particularly appreciated its compatibility with a huge range of devices and apps.

 This is a true multi-sport device that's suitable for land and water.
 While many modern sports watches can record heart while swimming, their accuracy varies greatly, and a chest strap is easily the more reliable option.
 Wireless signals transmit poorly in water, but the HRM-Pro can store up to 18 hours of data before syncing.

 The HRM-Pro also offers running dynamics info, including details of vertical oscillation, stride length and contact time, which are tough or impossible to measure with a device on your wrist.